cmsS62/Spring-2018/_posts/2018-03-06-your-filename.md

 This week, I focused my attention on analyzing what female characters say in female-to-female dialogue, by plugging the text from a few scenes into the Voyant text analyzer and Jstor's Topicgraph prototype.
 I first picked three scenes in which females have substantial conversations with each other, which I defined as more than 20 lines of continuous back and forth dialogue without interruption from male characters.
 The three scenes I chose are:

-**1. As You Like It; Act 3, Scene 2 - Conversation between Cecilia and Rosalind **2.
-All's Well That Ends Well; Act 1, Scene 3 - Conversation between Countess and Helena** **3.
-Othello; Act 4, Scene 3 - Conversation between Emilia and Desdemona**
+1. As You Like It; Act 3, Scene 2 - Conversation between Cecilia and Rosalind
+2. All's Well That Ends Well; Act 1, Scene 3 - Conversation between Countess and Helena
+3. Othello; Act 4, Scene 3 - Conversation between Emilia and Desdemona

-Results:
+## Results:

 1. [Voyant Results](http://voyant-tools.org/?corpus=b1509e1d4bd3ee86edf57d0babec8f34)